Shaw Local

 The extent of the damage to the restaurant is not yet known.

 The building’s automatic sprinkler system contained the fire to the immediate kitchen area.
-Firefighters quickly deployed a hose line to extinguish the fire while additional crews assisted with evacuations and ventilated the building, according to the release.
+Firefighters quickly deployed a hose line to extinguish the fire, while additional crews assisted with evacuations and ventilated the building, according to the release.

-“All indications show the sprinkler system played a critical role in stopping this fire from spreading beyond the kitchen,” Plainfield Fire Protection District Deputy Fire Chief Mark Reynolds said in the release.
+“All indications show the sprinkler system played a critical role in stopping this fire from spreading beyond the kitchen,” Plainfield Deputy Fire Chief Mark Reynolds said in the release.
 “Because the system activated as designed, firefighters were able to gain control quickly and prevent a much larger and more dangerous incident.”

 The Plainfield Fire Protection District at the scene of a fire in the downtown business district of Plainfield on Wednesday, Jan.
 28, 2026.

-The Plainfield Fire Protection District received assistance from the Troy, Oswego, Lockport, and Naperville fire agencies.
+The Plainfield Fire Protection District received assistance from the Troy, Oswego, Lockport and Naperville fire agencies.
 The Plainfield Police Department and Plainfield Emergency Management Agency also supported operations.

 Eric Schelkopf